+Commentary on summary of compliance and appropriations disclosure AASB 1050.17 15.
 The appropriations recognised in the Statement of Comprehensive Income do not include transfer payments.
 Transfer payments are not controlled by the entity and are therefore not recognised.
 Gross appropriations (i.e. including transfer payments), are disclosed in the summary of compliance.
 Refer to Note 8 for further discussion on transfer payments.

-Additional disclosures

-A small number of disclosures are also required below the summary of compliance:

-- a statement that the Summary of Compliance is based on the assumption that annual appropriations moneys are spent first, unless otherwise identified or prescribed. - AASB 1058 requirement to provide details of any material variations between the 'total' appropriations and actual expenditure for the year.
+GST component 16.
+Receipts into ConFund of the type listed in s13(1) of the GSF Regulation (i.e. deemed appropriations money) is inclusive of the GST component of the receipt, if applicable.
+Administered receipts and expenditure 17.
+The summary of compliance should include expenditure "administered" by the entities covered by the assessment, if the cash payments are made out of the administering entity's bank account.
+In comparison, administered cash receipts, that meets the deemed appropriations definition and is one of the types listed in clause 13 of the GSF Regulation, belong to the portfolio/entity that has the accounting control over the revenue; the portfolio/entity should not include the cash flow in its deemed appropriations if it is only administering the receipt on behalf of the stateState or other government entities.
+Additional disclosures 18.
+A small number of disclosures are also required below the summary of compliance: a statement that the Summary of Compliance is based on the assumption that annual appropriations Treasury Mandates moneys are spent first, unless otherwise identified or prescribed.
+AASB 1058 requirement to provide details of any material variations between the 'total' AASB 1058.39(c) appropriations and actual expenditure for the year.
+Treasury Mandates b) Transfers to the Crown 2024 2023 \$'000 \$'000 Asset sales proceeds transferred Transfers from commercial business unit(s) Other transfers [specify] Commentary on transfers to the Crown Treasury Mandates Entities must separately disclose transfers to the Crown, including asset sales proceeds transferred and transfers from commercial business units.

-Deemed appropriations

-Commentary on summary of compliance and movement of deemed appropriations with financial directives

-- 10. Deemed appropriations is a new concept introduced by the GSF Act.
-Deemed appropriation money is government money that a GSF agency receives or recovers (including from the Commonwealth or another entity) of a kind prescribed by the regulations that: - (a) forms part of the Consolidated Fund, and - (b) is not appropriated under the authority of an Act. - 11.
-Subsequent to 1 July 2019, the responsible Minister for a GSF agency is taken to have been given an appropriation out of the Consolidated Fund under the authority of Section 4.7 of the GSF Act, at the time the agency receives or recovers any deemed appropriation money, for an amount equivalent to the money that is received or recovered by the agency. - 12.
-According to Section 4.8 of the GSF Act, deemed appropriations do not lapse.

-b) Transfers to the Crown

-Asset sales proceeds transferred

-Transfers from commercial business unit(s)

-Other transfers [specify]

-Commentary on transfers to the Crown

-Entities must separately disclose transfers to the Crown, including asset sales proceeds transferred and transfers from commercial business units.
 Where there is only one category of transfers to the Crown, a note disclosure is not required (although, the nature of the transfer must be included on the face of the Statement of Comprehensive Income; e.g. Transfers to the Crown - asset sale proceeds).

-AASB 15.113(a) Sale of goods and services from contracts with customers

-2022 \$'000 2021 \$'000

-AASB 15.114 Sale of goods

-AASB 15.B89 - E.g. Goods A

-- E.g. Goods B

-- XXX

-Subtotal of sale of goods

-AASB 15.114 Rendering of services

-AASB 15.B89 E.g. Customer X/metropolitan areas/short- term contracts

-E.g. Customer Y/rural and regional areas/long-term contracts

-- XXX

-Recognition and Measurement Sale of goods

-Subtotal of rendering of services
+AASB 15.113(a) c) Sale of goods and services from contracts with customers 2024 2023 \$'000 \$'000 AASB 15.114 Sale of goods AASB 15.B89 E.g. Goods A E.g. Goods B XXX Subtotal of sale of goods AASB 15.114 Rendering of services AASB 15.B89 E.g. Customer X/metropolitan areas/short-term contracts E.g. Customer Y/rural and regional areas/long-term contracts XXX Subtotal of rendering of services Recognition and Measurement Sale of goods

-Revenue from sale of goods is recognised as when the Entity satisfies a performance obligation by transferring the promised goods.
+Revenue from sale of goods is recognised as or when the Entity satisfies a performance obligation by transferring the promised goods.